Main Navy and Munitions Buildings: Headquarters

 At the time when the Munitions Building was constructed, the War Department was headquartered in the State-War-Navy Building, which was completed in 1888 and located on 17th Street NW, next to the White House.
-By the 1930s, the War Department was being squeezed out by the Department of State, and the White House was also in need of additional office space.
+By the 1930s, the War Department was being squeezed out by the Department of State, and the White House also needed additional office space.
 In August 1939, Secretary of War Harry H. Woodring, along with Acting Chief of Staff of the Army George C. Marshall, moved his office into the Munitions Building.

-In the late 1930s, a new War Department Building was constructed at 21st and C Streets in Foggy Bottom, but upon completion, the new building did not solve the department's space problem, and ended up being used by the Department of State.
+In the late 1930s, a new War Department Building was constructed at 21st and C Streets in Foggy Bottom.
+Still, upon completion, the new building did not solve the department's space problem and ended up being used by the Department of State.
 To help deal with the space shortage, a fourth story was added to the Main Navy and Munitions Buildings during World War II.

-Coming into office, with World War II breaking out in Europe, Secretary of War Henry L. Stimson was faced with the situation of the War Department spread out in numerous buildings across Washington, D.C., as well as Maryland and Virginia, and the Munitions Building was overcrowded.
+Coming into office, with World War II breaking out in Europe, Secretary of War Henry L. Stimson was faced with the situation of the War Department spread out in numerous buildings across Washington, D.C., Maryland and Virginia, and the Munitions Building was overcrowded.
 On 28 July 1941, Congress authorized funding for a new Department of War building in Arlington, Virginia, which would house the entire department under one roof.

-When office space became available in 1942 at the Pentagon in the first completed wing, the Secretary of War vacated the Munitions Building and moved to the Pentagon.
-The Department of War vacated the Munitions Building in 1943, once construction of the Pentagon was completed.
-The Department of Navy took over the Munitions Building once the Department of War relocated out of the building, and placed the Navy's Material Systems Command offices in the Munitions Building.
+When office space became available in 1942 at the Pentagon, in the first completed wing, the Secretary of War vacated the Munitions Building and moved to the Pentagon.
+The Department of War vacated the Munitions Building in 1943 once the Pentagon was constructed.
+The Department of Navy took over the Munitions Building once the Department of War relocated out of the building and placed the Navy's Material Systems Command offices in the Munitions Building.